 Although he’s well-regarded as a military leader for having retaken Jerusalem from the Crusaders in 1187, Saladin’s military career was certainly not without its setbacks.
-He appears, for example, to have been mostly outclassed as a battlefield commander by Richard the Lionheart during the Third Crusade, though Richard’s practical limitations in terms of men and materiel, as well as pressures from back home, prevented that Crusade from achieving its ultimate goal of capturing Jerusalem again.
+He appears, for example, to have been mostly outclassed by Richard the Lionheart during the Third Crusade, whose ultimate failure was caused by the expedition’s own limitations and Richard’s problems back home.
 And then there’s the 1177 Battle of Montgisard, in which Saladin’s first attempt at capturing Jerusalem was decisively ended in what is now central Israel by an outnumbered Crusader army under King Baldwin IV.
-Baldwin is one of the most remarkable of all the Crusaders in my humble opinion–after all, they didn’t call him the “Leper King” for no reason.
-That he survived long enough to rule Jerusalem at all is pretty incredible; that he not only ruled, but was able to lead (successful) armies in the field is really astounding.
+Baldwin is one of the most remarkable of all the Crusaders in my humble opinion–they didn’t call him the “Leper King” just for a laugh.
+That he survived long enough to rule Jerusalem at all is pretty incredible.
+That he not only ruled, but was able to lead (successful) armies in the field is really astounding.

 Just how badly the Christians were outnumbered is anybody’s guess, because medieval sources only count the number of knights in Baldwin’s army, and that only amounted to something shy of about 400 men, many of them from the Knights Templar.
-Obviously Baldwin didn’t defeat Saladin’s army, variously listed at anywhere from around 8000 to 26,000 men, with 400 guys, and we know that medieval European armies included lots of fighters, both on foot and on horse, who were not knights, but nobody bothered to count those fighters in this case.
-But it seems likely that they were, in fact, pretty significantly outnumbered.
-They were so badly outnumbered that when Baldwin attempted to stop Saladin’s march toward Jerusalem at Ascalon, Saladin simply detached part of his army to occupy Baldwin and kept right on marching.
+Obviously Baldwin didn’t defeat Saladin’s army, variously listed at anywhere from around 8000 to 26,000 men, with 400 guys, and we know that medieval European armies included lots of fighters, both on foot and on horse, who were not knights.
+But nobody seems to have bothered to count those other fighters in this case.
+Nevertheless, we know that they were, in fact, badly outnumbered.
+They were so badly outnumbered, in fact, that when Baldwin attempted to stop Saladin’s march toward Jerusalem at Ascalon, Saladin simply detached part of his army to occupy Baldwin and kept right on marching.

 Saladin was preoccupied trying to dislodge his baggage train from a muddy patch, and the arrival of Baldwin and his army apparently took him totally by surprise.
 His army was scattered all over the place, some working on the baggage train and others out foraging for supplies and raiding in the countryside.
-Baldwin was no dummy, so there was no “let’s do the honorable thing and wait for our enemy to get ready before we attack” bullshit; he ordered his men to immediately charge.
-We’re told that Baldwin, as weakened as he was by his condition, fought right alongside his men, and if you know anything about, say, Henry V and the Battle of Agincourt in 1415, you know that a king who participates in the fighting like that can inspire his army to great feats (although, if you know anything about, say, Vladislaus I of Hungary and the Battle of Varna in 1444, you know that such a king can also wind up getting killed and throwing his army into disarray).
+Baldwin was no dummy, so there was no “let’s do the honorable thing and wait for our enemy to get ready before we attack” bullshit.
+He ordered his men to immediately charge at the Muslims.
+We’re told that Baldwin, as weakened as he was by his condition, fought right alongside his men, and if you know anything about, say, Henry V and the Battle of Agincourt in 1415, you know that a king who participates in the fighting like that can inspire his army to great feats (on the other hand, if you know anything about, say, Vladislaus I of Hungary and the Battle of Varna in 1444, you know that such a king can also wind up getting killed and throwing his army into disarray).